hennypurwadi/Vicuna_finetune_sentiment_analysis/README.md

 To train a custom dataset on top of Vicuna if we don’t have good access to data-center grade GPU, is to fine-tune it through PEFT and LoRA.
 PEFT = parameter-Efficient Fine_Tuning of Billion-Scale Models on Low-Resource hardware.
-LoRA = Low-Rank Adaptation of Large Language Models.
+LoRA = Low-Rank Adaptation of Large Language Models is a training method that accelerates the training of large models while consuming less memory.
+It adds pairs of rank-decomposition weight matrices (called update matrices) to existing weights, and only trains those newly added weights.

 ---